What is inflammatory bowel disease?

 Are these infections treatable?

 Usually when found in humans, successful treatment may require several medications or combinations of medications.
-Currently we are using what is effective in humans to treat cats.
-This approach is successful in some cats, but we are continuing to determine the most effective means of treatment.
+Currently what is effective for humans is being used to treat cats.
+This approach is successful in some cats, but the most effective means of treatment continues to be developed.

 Can these bacteria affect my family or me?